dbatrakov1/nodeGoOutStCloud/README.md

 # nodeGoOutStCloud
-It is a resturant adviser API.
+It is a resturant adviser APP.

 **Link to project:** https://www.gooutstcloud.com/
 ## How It's Made: